-Applications for Fall scholarships are due July 1, and applications for Spring scholarships are due November 15.
-If funding is available, decisions about Fall scholarships are announced in July, and decisions about Spring scholarships are announced in December.
-Scholarships are not awarded for the Summer term.
+Applications for Fall scholarships are due July 1.
+If funding is available, decisions about Fall scholarships are announced in July.
+Scholarships are not awarded in Spring or Summer.

-More information about the program's scholarships and the application are available here: https://ci.ukv.edu/sis/resources/funding
+More information about the program's scholarships and the application are available here:

+https://ci.uky.edu/sis/resources/funding